 8. If cells are the answer, what was the question?
 Cells are designed to solve problems of waste for product/part/service families, if the goal doesn’t have an obstacle that cells might help you to remove or get around, perhaps they aren’t the answer.
 Other solution approaches are ok, cells are not a blanket ‘one size fits all’ answer.

 9. The manufacturing technical language (jargon) of ‘cells’ is a bit off-putting.
-Yet, what else can we use care and health, and how can people find out more about cells if we don’t use the terminology?
+Others have used the word ‘nodes’ and some of the care bundles that have been developed over the past few years could meet the design principles of a cell.
+What else can we use in care and health, and how can people find out more about cells if we don’t use the terminology?